troperville

 • Warhammer basically has Giant Mook as a unit type.
 Several armies have the option of fielding large monsters or constructs, such as Trolls, Kroxigor, Rat Ogres, Minotaurs, and the like which are extremely powerful and tough, but few in number.
 The (non-rat) Ogre Kingdoms are in fact an army made up almost entirely of Giant Mooks.

-• Warhammer 40000 has squad leaders.
-A squad member has better stats and gear than a normal unit, but is still part of a squad as opposed to the more powerful independent characters.
+• Squad leaders.
+A squad member that has better stats and gear than a normal unit, but is still part of a squad as opposed to the more powerful independent characters.

-• Da Orks play this trope straight — since Orks actually grow in size and muscle mass based on their social status, the "Nobz" who lead squads/mobz are noticeably bigger than their underlings, though not as big as the Warboss in command of the army.
+• Da Orks play this trope straight — since Orks gain social status as they grow larger and stronger, the "Nobz" who lead squads/mobz are noticeably bigger than their underlings, though not as big as the Warboss in command of the army.

 • Chaos Space Marine armies that employ daemons, which inevitably includes some very big ones, which of course are the strongest.